travigd/documentation/introduction/competing-consumers.md

 <!-- TODO: Is this necessary? -->

+> [!NOTE]
-<span class="note">It will be discussed later in this document but in the case of retries, connection failures, or server failures, more than one subscriber in a subscriber group can see a given message.
+> It will be discussed later in this document but in the case of retries, connection failures, or server failures, more than one subscriber in a subscriber group can see a given message.
 Therefore this model is known as At-Least-Once messaging.
-Clients must be able to handle receiving a message more than one time.</span>
+Clients must be able to handle receiving a message more than one time.

 The next step is to connect a client to the subscription group.
 In the .NET client api there is a `ConnectToPersistentSubscription` method  which takes the stream or group that you want to connect to.
 It also takes a parameter which is the maximum number of in flight messages.
 This parameter is key to understanding how the subscription group works.